The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-Compared with the supervision of classification, feature embedding can save the parameters of FC layer in softmax, especially when the training dataset is in large scale.
-But the batch size of training samples limits the performance of feature embedding.
-To alleviate this problem, some methods~\cite{oh2016deep,Manmatha2017SamplingMI,smirnov2017doppelganger} proposed the hard sample mining strategy to enrich the effective information in each batch, which is crucial to promote the performance of feature embedding.
+Compared with the supervision of classification, feature embedding can save the parameters of the FC layer in softmax, especially when the training dataset is in large scale.
+But the batch size of training samples limits the effectiveness of feature embedding.
+To alleviate this problem, some approaches~\cite{oh2016deep,Manmatha2017SamplingMI,smirnov2017doppelganger} propose the hard sample mining strategy to exploit the effective information in each batch, which is crucial to promote the performance of feature embedding.